-When you see brown leaves on the inner part of Emerald Cedars, that is generally not a problem: it is normal to see brown leaves in this area in fall or spring, as that foliage is just getting old and the Emerald cedars are shedding it.
+When you see dead foliage on the inner part of emerald cedars, it's generally not a problem.
+It's normal to see brown leaves in this area in fall or spring, as the emerald cedars are shedding foliage.

 But leaves turning brown at the outer tips of branches can be a serious problem.
 If you see such brown leaves in the summer, it could be due to any of the following, or some combination thereof:

-- Your Emerald Cedars could be succumbing to fungal diseases.
-Look for tiny black spots in summer.
+- Fungal diseases: Look for tiny black spots on the foliage in summer.
 If you see them, remove infected branches to prevent further spread.
 If the problem persists, have your local garden center recommend an antifungal spray.

-To address reason number 4 above, as a preventive measure, you can supply artificial irrigation and bark mulch.
+If drought is what's making your leaves brown, you can supply artificial irrigation and bark mulch.
 For established plants, a deep soaking every other week is sometimes recommended.
 Of course, this does not address the issue of vegetation that has already been damaged by drought.
 In severe cases, root damage can occur, resulting in dead plants.
-How do you check to see if your plant is dead or still alive?
-Slice off a bit of bark with a knife, so that you can "look under the hood," so to speak.
-If you see green, the plant is probably still alive (on a partially dead plant, it may take you a few tries before you find green somewhere).
-If all that you find is brown, the plant is most likely dead, and you should start making plans to remove it and replace it.
+To check to see if your plant is dead or still alive, slice off a bit of bark with a knife.
+If you see green, the plant is probably living (on a partially dead plant, it may take you a few tries before you find green somewhere).
+If all that you find is brown, the plant is most likely dead, and you should start making plans to remove and replace it.

 Just one of many examples of the challenges we face in landscaping with dogs, urine spraying can be detrimental to plants.
 Your emerald cedar's foliage may have turned brown because it has been sprayed with dog urine.
 If your own dog is the culprit, you can try creating a separate fenced-in area to let them run free, or opt to use a leash when taking them out.
 If there's a stray dog problem in your neighborhood, you can try to deter them with dog repellents.